The Office (American TV series) season 3: Ratings

 The third-season premiere "Gay Witch Hunt" received a 5.7/9 in the Nielsen ratings, meaning that on average 5.7 percent of households were tuned in at any given moment and 9 percent of all televisions in use at the time were tuned into the program.
 The premiere was watched by 9.1 million viewers, and marked a slight increase from the second season premiere "The Dundies".
 At the onset of the season, the show began to eclipse the viewership of its lead-in program, My Name Is Earl.
 The season hit a low with the nineteenth episode "The Negotiation", which was viewed by 6.74 million viewers.
 The season finale, "The Job" was viewed by 7.88 million viewers, also an increase from the second-season finale "Casino Night".
 By the end of the 2006–07 season, it placed 68th, a one-place slip from the previous season.
 Despite this, the show's third season was slightly more watched than the previous: it averaged 8.3 million viewers, and scored a 4.1/11 in the Nielsen ratings, meaning that on average 4.1 percent of households 18–49 years old were tuned in at any given moment and 11 percent of all televisions in use at the time were tuned into the program.
-The series also ranked as the 28th-most watched series in the 18–49 demographic.
+This season of The Office also ranked as the 28th-most watched series in the 18–49 demographic.

 Reviews

 The third season of The Office was met with critical acclaim.
-Review aggregator website Metacritic gave the third season of the show an 85 out of 100 rating, which translates to the status of "universal acclaim".
-Travis Fickett of IGN felt that "In its third season The Office continued to be one of the smartest, funniest and most likable shows on television."
-Entertainment Weekly writer Meeta Agrawal praised the show for separating the action between Jim in Stamford and the rest of the characters in Scranton, a feat that he notes "could have been disastrous" to other shows.
-Furthermore, he argued that the effort made the audience "appreciate [the characters] even more".
-Ultimately, he gave the season an "A−".
+Review aggregator website Metacritic gave the third season of the show an 85 out of 100 rating, which indicates "universal acclaim".
+Travis Fickett of IGN wrote that, in its third season, The Office was one of the "smartest, funniest and most likable shows" on television.
+Entertainment Weekly writer Meeta Agrawal praised the show for separating the action between Jim in Stamford and the rest of the characters in Scranton—a creative choice, Agrawal argued, that many other shows would have likely fumbled.
+Ultimately, Agrawal gave the season an "A−".
 Francis Rizzo III of DVD Talk called the season "an outstanding year for the Scranton crew" and praised the "unbelievably funny 21 episodes in between" the opener and the finale as reasons as to why it was "a great stand-alone season from easily one of the funniest shows on TV."

-The third season was the first season to feature hour-long episodes, with "A Benihana Christmas" and "The Job".
+The third season was the first season to feature hour-long episodes, "A Benihana Christmas" and "The Job".
 While the following season would be criticized for its overuse of hour-long episodes, both of season three's longer episodes received a favorable reception.
-While season three did indeed feature mainstream songs in its soundtrack, many of the songs were decades old.
-Daniels later explained that "our songs are not about the show's identity as a whole.
-Each song reflects personal elements of a character, or the emotions of the character at the time."